banzaicloud/koperator-docs/docs/install-kafka-operator.md

     securitycontextconstraints.security.openshift.io/nonroot-v2 created
     ```

-1. If prometheus-operator is being installed on a Red Hat OpenShift cluster, the permissions of the Prometheus service accounts must be elevated.
+1. If you are installing prometheus-operator on a Red Hat OpenShift cluster, elevate the permissions of the Prometheus service accounts.

     > Note: OpenShift doesn't let you install Prometheus in the `default` namespace due to security considerations.

-    - Using the default `prometheus` namespace.
+    - Using the default `prometheus` namespace:

         ```bash
         oc adm policy add-scc-to-user nonroot-v2 system:serviceaccount:prometheus:prometheus-kube-prometheus-admission